 The art of writing had already reached maturity in India by the time the Greeks became acquainted with the Phoenician alphabet.
 This was somewhere in the middle of the sixth century.
 There is sufficient proof to believe this as well.
 Contracts could be drawn up, and also navigational instructions for the guidance of sailors.

 India went through a similar phase after the Aryan invasion which destroyed the Indus civilization.
 Perhaps, during the seventh and sixth centuries B.C., the pictographic script was employed side by side with the syllabic script.
 This was done for the purpose of recording commercial activities and issuing royal commands.

 Most of the European Ideologists are of the opinion that the alphabet was introduced to India by the non-Aryan Dravidian merchants.
 These merchants had maritime trade with Babylon and various ports on the coast of South Arabia.
-According to some scholars many of the letters in the Northern Semitic alphabet are quite similar to the oldest letters used in India during that period.
+According to some scholars, many of the letters in the Northern Semitic alphabet are quite similar to the oldest letters used in India during that period.

-The oldest form of alphabet in India is called the Brahmi Lipi.
-In fact it may be rightly regarded as the cradle of all the Indian alphabets, both Aryan as well as non-Aryan.
+The oldest form of the alphabet in India is called the Brahmi Lipi.
+In fact, it may be rightly regarded as the cradle of all the Indian alphabets, both Aryan as well as non-Aryan.
 Some experts believe that the Indian system of letters originated in India itself.
 In this, possibly a few letters were borrowed from the Akkadians.

 Further extensive researches have also convinced that the Aryans migrated to India in different periods between the tenth and the second millennia B.C.
 These Aryans may well have inherited a system of writing based on the marks of their Cro-Magnon forebears.